ortolanph/tech-events-europe/README.md

 ## How to use it?

 On the Contents table select your country and you will be redirected into the country event page.
-This page is updated monthly to show only the remaining months of the year.
+This page is updated weekly to show only the remaining months of the year.

 ## How to contribute